semgrep/semgrep-docs/docs/kb/semgrep-ci/scan-monorepo-in-parts.md

 When scanning a repo with Semgrep in CI, the base command is `semgrep ci`.
 To understand this default setup for your source code manager (SCM) and CI provider, see [Getting started with Semgrep in continuous integration (CI)](/deployment/add-semgrep-to-ci).

 To split up your monorepo, you need to make two changes.
 First, use the `--include` flag to determine *how* you want to logically split up the code.
-Second, update the `SEMGREP_REPO_NAME` environment variable to assign findings to separate projects in Semgrep AppSec Platform.
+Second, update the `SEMGREP_REPO_DISPLAY_NAME` environment variable to assign findings to separate projects in Semgrep AppSec Platform.

 For example, if the monorepo has four main modules and their paths are: